Chapter 1: This Venerable One is Dead

 The first emperor of the cultivation world.

-It wasn’t easy to sit in this position.
-Not only did it require unrivaled spiritual power but also thick skin as hard as solid rock and disregard for what others thought.
+It truly wasn’t easy to reach this position.
+Not only did it require unrivaled spiritual power but also thick skin as hard as solid rock.

-Before him, the ten great sects of the cultivation world had been locked in conflict, like dragons clashing with tigers, each ferocious yet equal in power.
-They all kept each other in check, and no one was able to emerge as a frontrunner to rule the world on their own.
+Prior to his rule, the ten great sects of the cultivation world had been locked in conflict, like the clashing of dragons and tigers, each ferocious yet equal in power.
+The sects kept each other restrained, and no one was capable of emerging as the frontrunner with the power to overturn the world on their own.

-What’s more, the various sect leaders were all outstanding talents who were well versed in the classics.
-Even if they wanted to give themselves a title for fun, they feared the historian’s pen, afraid that they would bear infamy in the annals of history.
+Moreover, the various sect leaders were all outstanding talents who were well versed in the classics.
+Even if they wanted to give themselves a title for fun, they feared the historian’s brush, afraid that they would bear infamy in the annals of history.

 But Mo Ran was different.

-What others dared not do, he’d gone ahead and done it all.
-He drank the finest wine in the world, married the most beautiful woman in the world, became leader of the cultivation world, “Taxian-Jun,” and then proclaimed himself emperor.
+What others dared not do, he’d gone and done it all.
+He drank the finest wine in the world, married the most beautiful woman in the world, became “Taxian-Jun,” at the top of the cultivation world, and then proclaimed himself emperor.

 Tens of thousands of people knelt down before him.

 All those who refused to kneel were hunted down and killed.
-During the years of his rule, the cultivation world was filled with bloodshed and sorrow.
-Countless righteous men met their demise, and one of the ten great sects, Rufeng Sect, was completely annihilated.
+During the years of his rule, it could be said that the cultivation world flowed with rivers of blood, filled with grief and sorrow.
+Countless righteous individuals met their demise, and one of the ten great sects, Rufeng Sect, was completely annihilated.

-Later on, even Mo Ran’s master was unable to escape his demonic clutches.
-He was defeated in a duel with Mo Ran and brought back by his once-beloved disciple to be imprisoned in the palace.
+Later on, even Mo Ran’s esteemed teacher was unable to escape his demonic clutches.
+He was defeated in his final duel against Mo Ran and brought back by his once-beloved disciple to be imprisoned in the palace.
 No one knew what had become of him.

-The once-peaceful land of clear rivers and calm seas now lay smothered under a dark veil of chaos.
+The once-peaceful world of clear rivers and calm seas now lay smothered under a dark veil of billowing smoke.

 The dog-emperor Mo Ran wasn’t well-read.
-He hadn’t undertaken many formal studies in his life and was a person who didn’t care about things like taboos or restrictions.
-Therefore, during his reign, there was no shortage of absurd occurrences, such as the era names.
+He hadn’t undertaken many formal studies in his life and was a person who didn’t care about things like taboos or limitations.
+Therefore, during his reign, there was no shortage of absurd occurrences, such as the reigning era names.

-During the first three years of his reign, the era name was “Wangba,” meaning tortoise.
+During the first three years of his reign, the reigning era name was “Wangba,” meaning turtle.
 He had thought of it while sitting by the pond and feeding the fish.
-But didn’t this name also mean “bastard”?
+But this name also sounded like “bastard”.

-The esteemed scholars thought there could never be any reigning era names more horrifying than “Wangba” and “Gua,” but in the end they underestimated Mo Weiyu.
+The esteemed scholars thought there could never be any reigning era names more horrifying than “Wangba” and “Gua,” but alas, they underestimated Mo Weiyu.

-During the third three-year period, restlessness and unrest stirred throughout various regions, and the people were ready to take action.
-Whether they were Buddhists, Taoists, or spiritual cultivators, the righteous people of the cultivation world could no longer tolerate Mo Ran’s tyranny and began to rise up in rebellion one after another.
+During this third three-year period, restlessness and unrest stirred throughout various regions, and the people were ready to take action.
+Whether they were Buddhists, Taoists, or spiritual cultivators, the righteous people of the martial world could no longer tolerate Mo Ran’s tyranny and began to rise up in rebellion one after another.

-So, this time, Mo Ran thought about it seriously for a long time.
+So, this time, Mo Ran considered it seriously for a long time.
 After countless drafts, Mo Ran finally came up with a title that shook the heavens and earth.
-And just like that, the most shocking era name was born—“Ji Ba.”
+And just like that, the most shocking reigning era name was born—“Ji Ba.”

-It was well intentioned; the emperor had racked his brains to come up with these two words, which carried the good meaning of “cease battle.”
-Only, it was a bit awkward for the people to say out loud.
-It sounded even more awkward for anyone who was illiterate.
+It was well-intentioned; the emperor had racked his brains to come up with these two words, which carried the good meaning of “cease battle.”
+Only, it was a bit awkward for the people to say out loud, and it sounded even more awkward for those who were illiterate.

 The first year was called “First Year of Cease Battle,” but no matter how you listened to it, it sounded like “First Year of Cock,” which sounded wrong no matter what.